ACT Stamp Duty Calculator

 Need to calculate stamp duty for another state?
 Use our all-states stamp duty calculator, which covers NSW, VIC, QLD, SA, WA, TAS, ACT, and NT in a single tool.
 Each state has different rates, thresholds, and concessions — Australian Capital Territory is the most generous for owner-occupier duty relief via the HBCS.

 ACT conveyance duty is charged by the ACT Revenue Office on the dutiable value of any property purchase.
-Rates step up across multiple brackets, with a flat $63,624 above $1,455,000.
-Eligible owner-occupiers (subject to income tests) can claim full duty exemption under the Home Buyer Concession Scheme on properties up to $1,000,000.
+Rates step up across multiple brackets; above $1,455,000 duty is a flat 4.54% of the full dutiable value.
+From 1 July 2026, eligible home buyers can claim full duty exemption under the Home Buyer Concession Scheme with no income test and no property value limit.

-The HBCS provides full duty exemption for eligible owner-occupiers (not just first home buyers) on properties valued up to $1,000,000, subject to a household income test.
+The HBCS provides full duty exemption for eligible owner-occupiers (not just first home buyers).
+From 1 July 2026 the former property value cap and household income test were both abolished — eligible buyers pay $0 duty at any price.
 The scheme replaced the previous First Home Owner Grant + duty concession in 2019 and is materially more generous.
-To qualify you must occupy the property as your principal residence for at least 12 months continuously starting within 12 months of settlement.
+To qualify you must not have owned property in the previous five years and must live in the home for at least one year.

 ACT conveyance duty is payable within 14 days of receiving the assessment notice from the ACT Revenue Office — typically within 28 days of registration.
 Most buyers pay duty at settlement through their solicitor or conveyancer.
 Late payment attracts interest at the rate published by the ACT Revenue Office.